dannyzhang1020/dannyzhang1020.github.io/index.md

 	<div class="inner">
 		<h1>Danny Zhang</h1>
 		<h3>Software Developer and Bioinformatics Researcher</h3>
-		<p>I'm a senior at the Texas Academy of Mathematics and Science (TAMS) and I'm taking courses at UNT.
+		<p>I'm a freshman at Rice University.
 I've always been interested in the intersection between Computer Science and Biology, so in my free time, I like to code some passion projects!</p>
 		<p>Here, you can find my DevPost hackathon submissions and GitHub repositories, as well as some personal favorites down below.</p>
 	</div>
 </section>